use-inkubator/Ecosystem-Grants/applications/bluesky.md

 - Previous work on migrating MOVE EVM to Polkadot helped to learn Polkadot tech stack including Substrate, smart contract, etc as compared to competitions
 - We believe this technical showcase will be able to:
-	- reach out to many ink! / WASM doubtfuls, especially ink! novice / hard core Solidity devs, with tangible examples and metrics to increase adoption confidence level
+	- reach out to many ink! / Wasm doubtfuls, especially ink! novice / hard core Solidity devs, with tangible examples and metrics to increase adoption confidence level
 	- publish articles have a long lasting impact to future developers to convert, adopt and contribute in the ink! / Polkadot / Substrate ecosystem
 	- some assets be reused to develop useful tools to benefit ink! ecosystem in the future
-	- share unique comparative advantages of ink! + wasm, especially as increasing bitcoin / ethereum congestions causing fee spikes and waitings, to position ink! as an attractive smart contract alternative against competition
+	- share unique comparative advantages of ink! + Wasm, especially as increasing bitcoin / ethereum congestions causing fee spikes and waitings, to position ink! as an attractive smart contract alternative against competition
 - If there are any other teams who have already contributed (financially) to the project.
 None